samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 A real time streaming protocol ([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/) into a Kafka topic and consumed by a signal processing application.
 This project serves to highlight and demonstrate various important data engineering concepts.
 The data pipeline in detail is as follows:

 + `GoProducerRTSP` module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang wrapper of openCV) code written in Golang.
-The video is enqueued into a dockerized Kafka topic.
+The video is enqueued in a dockerized Kafka topic.
 A multistage image build is performed to minimize runtime image size.
 RTSP is prevalent in security cameras and commercial camera systems.
-+ Zookeeper and Kafka modules: Zookeeper and Kafka container instances are spun from dockerized images from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html).
++ Zookeeper and Kafka modules: Zookeeper and Kafka container instances are created from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html) docker images.
 Besides message passing, Kafka is used for inter-language communication between Golang code and Python code, in this project.
 + `PyConsumerRTSP` module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
-The fetched video frames are displayed using openCV.
-Some simple computation is performed on each video frame and results are printed to screen by the Python code.
-This signal procesing portion serves as a template (or placeholder) for real practical signal processing code.
+The fetched video frames are displayed using OpenCV.
+Some simple computation is performed on each video frame and results are printed to screen.
+This simple signal processing code serves as a placeholder for the real signal processing code.
-+ `PyConsumerRTSP2` module: This is a duplicate of `PyConsumerRTSP` package.
-Running two consumers from two different consumer groups simultaneously, namely `PyConsumerRTSP` and `PyConsumerRTSP2`, which consume from the same Kafka topic demonstrates scalability of the data pipeline.
++ `PyConsumerRTSP2` module: This is a duplicate of `PyConsumerRTSP` module.
+The consumers of `PyConsumerRTSP` and `PyConsumerRTSP2` belong to two different consumer groups but consume from the same Kafka topic.
+Running them simultaneously, demonstrates the scalability of the data pipeline.

 ## Repository